irahulcse/A-Complete-Guide-To-Flutter/README.md

 ![Image](assets/banner.png)

-# A-Complete-Guide-To-Flutter :boom:
+# A-Complete-Guide-To-Flutter(Mini Apps) :boom:
-This repo contains all the source code posted on Medium and also contains all the projects which had been created till now.
+All the Mini Apps coded in Dart Language and live working project hosted on GitHub using the Flutter Mobile Developement UI Tool Kit.
+Working project can be found on the given below links.

-All Tutorials plus additional snippets and shorter posts can be found on the [Medium Page](https://medium.com/boring-apps)
+All Tutorials plus additional snippets and shorter posts can be found on the [Medium Page](https://medium.com/boring-apps).
+Currently the Medium Page is not active because of some time constraint.

 ### Show some love :heart: and star the repo to support the project